Lianyungang: Airport

 Lianyungang Huaguoshan International Airport, 20 km south of downtown Lianyungang, provides scheduled passenger service to dozens of airports in China.
+Lianyungang Baitabu Airport (IATA: LYG, ICAO: ZSLG) was a dual-use military and public airport serving the city of Lianyungang.
+All flights were transferred to Lianyungang Huaguoshan Airport on 2 December 2021.

 Railway

 Lianyungang is the eastern end of the Longhai Railway (formerly the Lunghai Railway), connecting it with Lanzhou in central China.
 As a major arterial east–west railway in China, it runs from Lianyungang to Lanzhou, Gansu through the provinces of Jiangsu, Anhui, Henan, Shaanxi, and Gansu, covering a total length of 1,759 km.